KrishnaswamyLab/LM-Dispersion/Readme.md

 <img src="assets/controlled_experiment.png" width="800">

-<b>Takeaway 2</b>: Condensation occurs early on.
+**Takeaway 2**: Condensation occurs early on.
 <br>The embedding condensation phenomenon emerges at model initialization and is gradually mitigated, not exacerbated, by pre-training.

 <img src="assets/observation_training.png" width="400">

-<b>Takeaway 3</b>: Distillation is not a solution.
+**Takeaway 3**: Distillation is not a solution.
 <br>Knowledge distillation from a larger model does not transfer the desired resistance to embedding condensation.

 <img src="assets/observation_distillation.png" width="800">

+**Dispersion loss**
-Embedding condensation reduces the expressivity of Transformers by collapsing token embedding vectors into narrow cones, under-utilizing the representation space.
+<br>Embedding condensation reduces the expressivity of Transformers by collapsing token embedding vectors into narrow cones, under-utilizing the representation space.
 We hypothesize that by dispersing embeddings during training, smaller models can achieve representational qualities more similar to larger models, thus narrowing the performance gap without increasing the number of parameters.

 <img src="assets/loss_illustration.png" width="800">